codewith-salman/Easybank-Digital-Website/README.md

 - Highlighted key features and services
 - Smooth hover and transition animations
 - Modern typography and color palette
 - Lightweight and well-structured code
-- Ideal for real product or marketing use

 ---